Are Shih Tzu and Pugs Related?

 Both animals bark infrequently, and this along with their low exercise needs make these pups a good choice for apartment living.

-- Shih Tzu and Pugs both have protruding eyes, and therefore, both breeds are susceptible to various eye issues.
+Having large and protruding eyes leaves both breeds susceptible to various eye issues.

 The eyes should be kept clean, and the Shih Tzu’s long hair should be kept trimmed back to avoid causing eye infections.